Theusaopia/chess-game-java/README.md

 **Chess Project**

-Project developed in the Java Udemy course.
+Project developed in a Java Udemy course.

  - How to run
 	 The only way to run this project is through *gitbash* or any other terminal who has color.
 Open the terminal in the /bin/ directory, and then, run the command: Java application/Program